 Before you begin

-Make sure to take a note of the following points before proceeding with configuration:
+Make sure to take note of the following points before proceeding with the configuration:

-• Make sure that a website is available in Cloudflare.
-In Cloudflare, a website refers to a web application or a set of web pages that are hosted on a server and accessed by users over the internet.
+Ensure that a website is available through Cloudflare.
+In Cloudflare, a website refers to a web application or a set of web pages hosted on a server and accessed by users over the internet.

-• Download the Traceable's JavaScript code for Cloudflare from Traceable's download site.
+Download Traceable's JavaScript code for Cloudflare from Traceable's download site.
 Navigate to agent → cloudflare → latest.

-• Make sure that Traceable platform agent is installed and you have its URL.
-For more information, see Platform agent.
+Ensure the Traceable platform agent (TPA) is installed, and you have its URL.
+For more installation information, see Platform agent.

 Important